 Here are the Proven Effects of Gut Ecology on Weight Loss

-- Influences metabolic, neuroendocrine and immune functions
+- Influencing metabolic, neuroendocrine and immune functions

-- Regulates gene expression
+- Regulating gene expression

 Which Gut Bacteria Cause Weight Loss?

 In the Cambridge findings, correlations between obesity and certain levels of specific types of bacteria were identified.
-For example, an abundance of firmicutes like eubacterium dolichum, halomonas, and sphingomonas were found in obese test subjects.
-The same study found reduced bacteroidetes and bifidobacterium and high proportions of archaea comparatively in subjects that were overweight.
+For example, an abundance of firmicutes like eubacterium dolichum, halomonas, and sphingomonas were found disproportionately in obese test subjects.
+The same study found comparatively reduced bacteroidetes and bifidobacterium and high proportions of archaea in subjects that were overweight.